The Paid Leave Podcast

 Nancy Barrow:

-Doctor Maya Barsky:
+Maya Barsky:

 Nancy Barrow:

-And there's lots of different treatments, what are some of the ones that are very common, or not so common?
+And there's lots of different treatments.
+What are some of the ones that are very common or not so common.

-Doctor Maya Barsky:
+Maya Barsky:

 Nancy Barrow: